thomashempel/AlfredGoogleTranslateWorkflow/README.md

 Google Translate Alfred Workflow
 =============================

-Version 3.0.0
+# Version 3.0.0

-# BETA RELEASE !!!
+## Changelog

-Since version 3.0.0 the workflow supports build in settings and multiple target languages.
+ * The workflow now supports multiple target languages.
 This was requested a few times.
 To implement this, I had to rewrite the whole thing almost completely ... again ;-)
+ * This version comes with a separate tool (gtset) to set the default source language and the default target language.
+ * Last but not least, selecting the result via Cmd+Enter, the result will be pasted into your active application automatically.

 ## License